Mistakes Lawyers Make

 At the very least, this manual should be studied by your lawyer.
 He or she will then know exactly what questions to ask the arresting officer to see if he completely followed the manual's directions.
 This can be powerful evidence frequently overlooked by defense lawyers.

 You see, if the manual's directions weren't completely followed, the test's validity can be attacked.
 At what point the test is attacked varies by state.
 Wherever your lawyer does it, a successful challenge results in the test evidence being excluded at trial, which significantly weakens the prosecutor's case.
-Attorney LaBella has found that in an extremely large number of cases, the police do things inconsistent with the manual's material.
+Attorney Webb has found that in an extremely large number of cases, the police do things inconsistent with the manual's material.

 Even more important, officers don't always use objective scoring.
 The manual explains how to score the tests and how to arrive at a final score.
 All too often the officer simply subjectively decides whether or not you failed the tests.